Johniereed/WebinarJam-coupons/README.md

 Keep reading I also have a $1 program where you can get a WebinarJam Trial for a whole month.

-Here are the WebinarJam Discount codes and coupons.
+Here are the [WebinarJam Coupon codes](https://johniereed.github.io/webinarjam-coupon/) and discounts.

 ## 50% OFF WebinarJam Cyber Monday